BaiyangZhang/oldBlog/_posts/Confinement-in-Toy-Models.md

 ### The Euclidean theory and Finite Action

-To have instantons we turn to Euclidean theory, which is
+To have instantons we turn to 2-dimensional Euclidean theory, the Lagrangian is
 $$
 \mathcal{L} = \left\lvert D_{\mu}\phi \right\rvert^2 + \frac{\lambda}{4}(\phi^\ast \phi - v^2 )^2 + \frac{1}{4e^2}F_{\mu \nu} F^{\mu \nu}.
 $$
 It is comprised of three positive definite terms.
 The requirement of finite action puts strong constraints on the asymptotic behavior of the fields.
-For example, the gauge field must go to a pure gauge as $r\to \infty$,
+For instance, the gauge field must go to a pure gauge as $r\to \infty$,
 $$
 A_{\mu} \to g(\theta)\partial_{\mu}g^{-1}(\theta), \quad g\in U(1).
 $$